Serkan80/api-management/README.md

 Save the access token as a variable:
 > JWT_TOKEN=ej...

-6. Now call httpbin via the gateway.
-This will forward your requests to httpbin with Basic Auth:
+- Now call your API via the gateway.

-> http -A bearer -a $JWT_TOKEN post :8080/gateway/bin/post subscription-key:N89GERY08JL91R022M5KOBF924XYRPKW
+> http -A bearer -a $JWT_TOKEN post :8080/gateway/v1/myapi subscription-key:[your key]

 ## Important urls